magnesj/ResInsight/docs/Completions.md

 #### Perforation Interval File Format

-"--" is interpretet as the start of a comment.
+"--" is interpreted as the start of a comment.
 The comment ends at the end of the line.
 The files can start with a unit definition line:

     UNITS <unitname>